LiquidFeedbackUA/liquidfeedback-android/README.md

 * Unit & area delegation,
 * Add & remove contacts.
 * Create new issue.

+LiquiDroid will support the following features in the near future:

+* To be written..

 LiquiDroid is supported on Android platforms v14 (aka [Ice Cream Sandwitch](http://www.android.com/about/ice-cream-sandwich/)) onwards.